Philix27/rxedu_web/_books/logistics.md

 Allocation;-

-💯Advantage: Allocation systems require fewer trained staff.
+Advantage: Allocation systems require fewer trained staff.

 🚬Disadvantage: BUT it then increases the workload of staff at the upper level (which is determining issue quantities for many facilities).
-[11/7, 8:57 PM] PharmahubNG▫️: 💯Lastly to round up this class tonight, let me draw an attention to a very important thing in logistic, it is "Data management"
+[11/7, 8:57 PM] PharmahubNG▫️: Lastly to round up this class tonight, let me draw an attention to a very important thing in logistic, it is "Data management"

 Known as;-
-💯Dispensed –to-user VS Issues Data;-
+Dispensed –to-user VS Issues Data;-

 Information about the quantity of goods actually put in the hands of clients.
 (Often shortened to
 “dispensed data.”)

-💯Information about the quantity of goods shipped from one level of the system to another.(often known as Issued data)
+Information about the quantity of goods shipped from one level of the system to another.(often known as Issued data)

 Summarily;- it means for instance
 A client came to buy 10 packs of Clomid from your store, so you packed them and gave it to the client, that process is known as Dispensed to user,bcus you have not issued a receipt for the purchase,so, until you give a receipt and the goods together, and it is recorded in your ledger before it will become both "dispensed and issued Data"..

 I think we understand🙌🏻🙌🏻
-[11/7, 9:01 PM] PharmahubNG▫️: 💯so that will be all for the night, we will continue on Tuesday, for now it will be spaced class, that is why we are starting early...
+[11/7, 9:01 PM] PharmahubNG▫️: so that will be all for the night, we will continue on Tuesday, for now it will be spaced class, that is why we are starting early...

 Expect some questions From this part, by Tomorrow🙌🏻 [11/11, 7:06 PM] PharmahubNG▫️: #LOGISTICS MANAGEMENT INFORMATION SYSTEMS
 (LMIS);-

 A logistics management information system is a subset of organizations total information systems.
 It involves records and reports used to gather, analyze, and validate data from all levels of the logistics system that can be used to make logistics decisions and manage the supply chain.
-PharmahubNG▫️: 💯The Purpose of LMIS#
+PharmahubNG▫️: The Purpose of LMIS#

 • The purpose of LMIS is to collect, organize and present logistics data gathered across all levels of the system in order to make informed decision
-▫️: 💯Essential Data Items;-
+▫️: Essential Data Items;-

 #STOCK ON HAND:
 Quantities of usable stock available at any level or at all levels of the system at a point in time.